HADDOCK2.4 basic protein-protein docking tutorial

 Adding a phosphate group

-Note: The same procedure can be used to introduce a mutation in an input protein structure.
+Note that the same procedure can also be used to introduce mutations in an input protein structure.

 Setting up the docking run